GovindBhala/InfoViz_ImageLabelling/README.md

 * [API Structure](#api-structure)

 #### Description
 Image search has traditionally been matching multiple labels tagged to an image which although is very fast but sometimes, keyword based search loses context and deeper meaning provided in a search query.
-This project aims for a better labelling technique with a corresponding search mechanism to get accurate contextual and symentically correct search results.
+This project aims for a better labelling technique with a corresponding search mechanism to get accurate contextual and semantically correct search results.

 #### Dataset